*See also sequel here*

 And then there are films like Barbara (2012)

 Going back a little further, among innumerable portraits of ordinary German lives compromised, warped, under Nazism, I admire

 Here’s a playlist of 65 English-language documentaries on the GDR:

 The nuance and detail of studies like those of Garton Ash contrast with Dikötter’s blunt and pitiless agenda in exposing the undeniable iniquities of the Maoist system.

 While China and Germany were utterly different, parallels are explored by

 - Stephan Feuchtwang, After the event: the transmission of grievous loss in Germany, China and Taiwan,

 and by Ian Johnson.

 But for China, archives, and even memory, remain hard to access.
 For the Maoist era, the literature on the famine is growing—note especially Wu Wenguang’s memory project.
 Among fictional treatments, few films are as verismo as The blue kite and To live, or (for the last throes of Maoism) the films of Jia Zhangke.
-Chinese novels too either tend towards magical realism or over-dramatizing.
+Chinese novels too tend towards either magical realism or over-dramatising.